Integrable scalar cosmologies with matter and curvature: Adding matter and curvature to the integrable models of Fr e, Sa gnot ti and Sorin

-The Lagrangian \eqref{LCase5} is given by the sum of two functions depending separately on $(x,\xt)$ and $(y,\yt)$, plus two additional terms proportional to $\Oms$ and $k$, respectively, both consisting of suitable powers of $x^2 - y^2$.
-The only cases where the latter additional terms disappear or are themselves separable, yielding again a separable Lagrangian of the form \eqref{lagsep}, are those where $k=0$ and the exponent $-(1+w)/2$ equals $0$ or $1$.
-We discuss these two cases in the sequel, keeping in mind that the corresponding Lagrange equations can be reduced to quadratures as indicated in Eq.\,\eqref{quasep}; correspondingly, let us also repeat that admissible solutions must also fulfill the energy constraint $E=0$ and the conditions $x(t) \!>\! y(t) \!>\!
-0$ (cf. Eq.\,\eqref{cor5}). \paragraph{i) $\boma{k = 0}$, $\boma{w = -1}$\,.} The Lagrangian \eqref{LCase5} and the energy \eqref{ECase5} become, respectively,
+\eject $\phantom{a}$ The Lagrangian \eqref{LCase5} is given by the sum of two functions depending separately on $(x,\xt)$ and $(y,\yt)$, plus two additional terms proportional to $\Oms$ and $k$, respectively, both consisting of suitable powers of $x^2 - y^2$.
+Besides the case with $\Oms = 0$ and $k = 0$, the only cases where the latter additional terms are themselves separable or disappear, yielding again a separable Lagrangian of the form \eqref{lagsep}, are those where $k=0$ and the exponent $-(1+w)/2$ equals $0$ or $1$.
+We discuss these two cases in the sequel, keeping in mind that the corresponding Lagrange equations can be reduced to quadratures as indicated in Eq.\,\eqref{quasep}; let us also repeat that admissible solutions must also fulfill the energy constraint $\Ec=0$ and the conditions $x(t) \!>\! y(t) \!>\!
+0$ (cf. Eq.\,\eqref{cor5}). \paragraph{i) $\boma{k = 0}$, $\boma{w = -1}$ (cosmological constant).} The Lagrangian \eqref{LCase5} and the energy \eqref{ECase5} become, respectively,

 \paragraph{ii) $\boma{k = 0}$, $\boma{w = -3}$\,.} The Lagrangian \eqref{LCase5} and the energy \eqref{ECase5} become